damianhakert/damianhakert.github.io/source/strategy/index.html.md

 6. Free SaaS: to make GitLab.com the most popular SaaS in 2020 it should be largely free.

-7. Reach: go for a broad reach, no focus on business verticals or certain professions.
+7. Reach: go for a broad reach, no focus on business verticals or certain programming languages.

 8. Speed: ship every change in the next release to maximize responsiveness and learning.